Kansas pharmacists recovery network

 Under Kansas law, anyone with knowledge of a practice that is or could be below the standard of care must immediately notify the appropriate authorities.
 Since KsPRN acts as an agent of the Kansas Board of Pharmacy, these reports or self-referrals can be made confidentially, directly to KsPRN.

-There are three ways to become enrolled:
+There are three ways to get started:

 - Voluntary self-referral